 - 1 Tbsp Salted Butter

-- Next, add in your chopped onions and garlic clove1 Onion, 2 Garlic cloves, 1 Tbsp Salted Butter
+- Next, add in your chopped onions and 1 chopped garlic clove and butter and stir.2 Garlic cloves, 1 Tbsp Salted Butter, 1 Medium Onion

-- Once the liquid begins to boil, whisk in a dash of flour to help thicken.1 Tsp Flour
+- Once the liquid begins to boil, whisk in a dash of flour to help thicken.
+Place a lid onto your neck bones, then turn your stove to medium-low and allow to simmer for 2 hours or until you are able to stick a fork through meat.1 Tsp Flour

 - To begin, make sure you clean your meat thoroughly to get clean water on that final rinse.
 Using lemon and vinegar is a great way to do this.

 - You first want to start by boiling ( medium-high heat) your neck bones in apple cider vinegar to the recommended cooking time.
 This will help remove any dirt.
 You will know when they are done once the soap-like bubbles form.
 Pour off the water.

 - Add the neck bones, along with onions, and broth.
 I added chopped potatoes in my slow cooker recipe.
 You can omit if you like.